American RBST Foundation Flock USA0001

 Marketing pressures to produce as many expensive animals as possible to capture the market

-As the market became saturated, misinformation and stories about the sheeps origins
+As the market became saturated misinformation and stories about the sheeps origins

-the time enthusiasts bought Soay in the mid 1990s, they sincerely believed that they
+the time enthusiasts bought Soay Sheep in the mid 1990s, they sincerely believed their animals had come

 Winnipeg Zoo, which had gotten them directly from the islands of St. Kilda.